-Production and teaching facilities are located together on the Blacksburg campus, primarily in Henderson Hall, Theatre 101 - a new LEED-certified facility, and Squires Student Center.
-Theatre 101 and the renovated Henderson Hall were completed in the fall of 2009.
+Production and teaching facilities are located on the Blacksburg campus, primarily in Henderson Hall, Theatre 101 - a LEED-certified facility - and the Studio and Haymarket Theatres located in the Squires Student Center.
+Construction on Theatre 101 and the renovation of Henderson Hall were completed in the fall of 2009.

 Classrooms and Labs